2020 Virtual Christmas Party Industry Trends Report

 Funktion Events have delivered over 20,000 group events since 2007 and are an ABTA bonded company.
 As 2020 comes to an end, this report reflects on an unprecedented year and showcases some of the top trends across the virtual Christmas party segment of the events industry.

-The virtual Christmas parties' statistics are sourced from our own booking data taken from over 6500 participates in an virtual online Christmas parties taking place in December 2020
+The virtual Christmas parties' statistics are sourced from our own booking data taken from over 6500 participants in an virtual online Christmas parties taking place in December 2020

 Group Sizes for Virtual Christmas Parties in 2020